-Salmonella Is No Match For Thyme, Oregano Or Clove Essential Oils, New Study Finds
+Salmonella Is No Match For Thyme, Oregano, Or Clove Essential Oils, New Study Finds

 Salmonella is a bacteria that usually just causes a nasty case of the the so-called “stomach bug,” but as antibiotics become less useful in treating dangerous cases, researchers are now looking at essential oils as possible tools to fight this potentially deadly bacteria.

-Usually people who are sickened by salmonella recover, but sometimes people require hospitalization when they are infected with salmonella, especially infants, elderly adults, and people with impaired immune systems, according to the CDC.
+Usually, people who are sickened by salmonella recover, but sometimes people require hospitalization when they are infected with salmonella, especially infants, elderly adults, and people with impaired immune systems, according to the CDC.
 Salmonella can sometimes spread into the bloodstream from the intestines by ingesting contaminated food.
 If it makes it into the bloodstream, people can die if they are not treated with antibiotics.
 The only problem is that antibiotics are becoming less useful against all sorts of bacteria, so scientists have turned to nature for suitable replacements to traditional antibiotics and antimicrobials.

 In science journals, researchers generally refer to the active compounds in essential oils.
 Many people curious about essential oils may not recognize the term carvacrol, but it is the active ingredient in oil of oregano.
 Eugenol is the active ingredient in clove oil.
 Thymol is the active ingredient in thyme oil.